-Columbia Pike from the Arlington/Fairfax County line to Four Mile Run (aka the west end)
+Columbia Pike from the Arlington/Fairfax County line to Four Mile Run (aka, Segments H&I, the west end)

-- There will be traffic disruptions and lane closures while Washington Gas crews are in the street.
+- There will be traffic disruptions and lane closures throughout the duration of this project

 About the Project